-Later on in the year, when the children are ready, Mrs Joyce will move from hearing individual readers to hearing the children read in guided reading sessions with groups of six children.
+When the children are ready, Mrs Littlewood, Mrs Harding and Mrs Lundy will move from hearing individual readers to hearing the children read in guided reading sessions with groups of up to six children.
 These sessions will give the children an opportunity to read aloud from a shared text and ask and answer questions about what they have read.